brentreeves/blee-team/README.md

 under 13 cannot both hold — no arrangement of those 12 students manages it.
 The page says `NOT met` in red rather than quietly returning something that misses.

-**The seed does not match the Python tool.** Browsers have no seeded random, so this uses mulberry32 while Python uses Mersenne Twister.
-The same seed number gives different teams in the two tools; on the sample class both still reach the same optimal *scores*.

 ## Verifying the port